×

 Other specific application storage recommendations

-It is not recommended to use RAID configurations on Write intensive workloads, such as etcd.
+Red Hat does not recommend using RAID configurations on Write intensive workloads, such as etcd.
 If you are running etcd with a RAID configuration, you might be at risk of encountering performance issues with your workloads.

-• OpenStack Cinder: OpenStack Cinder tends to be adept in ROX access mode use cases.
+• OpenStack Cinder: OpenStack Cinder tends to be adept at ROX access mode use cases.

 • Databases: Databases (RDBMSs, NoSQL DBs, etc.) tend to perform best with dedicated block storage.